Crime reports for Killeen, Copperas Cove, Harker Heights, Lampasas

 Killeen

-Terroristic threat was reported at 1 a.m.
-Friday in the 200 block of East Bryce Avenue.
+Assault by contact was reported at midnight Sunday in the 1100 block of 28th Street,

-Discharge of a firearm in certain municipalities was reported at 4:15 a.m.
-Friday at the intersection of Interstate Highway and South Fort Hood Street.
+Unlawful restraint was reported at 12:08 a.m.
+Sunday in the 2300 block of Botanical Drive.

-Driving while intoxicated subsequent was reported at 12:49 p.m.
-Friday in the 1300 block of East Rancier Avenue.
+Assault by contact was reported at 9:36 a.m.
+Sunday in the 3300 block of East Rancier Avenue.

-Possession of drug paraphernalia was reported at 2:15 p.m.
-Friday at the intersection of North 2nd Street and West Veterans Memorial Boulevard.
+Possession of drug paraphernalia was reported at 6:55 p.m.
+Sunday in the 1400 block of Anna Lee Drive.

-Interference with duties of a public servant was reported at 4:48 p.m.
-Friday in the 200 block of East Bryce Avenue.
-Theft misdemeanor shoplifting was reported at 8 p.m.
-Friday in the 1300 block of East Rancier Avenue.

 Copperas Cove

-A stolen firearm was recovered with assist from another agency at 11:09 a.m.
-Friday in the 1600 block of North Main Street.
+Criminal mischief was reported at 9:53 a.m.
+Sunday in the 1100 block of Tyler Drive.

-Welfare concern was reported at 11:19 a.m.
-Friday in the 600 block of Clara Drive.
+Found property was reported at 1:24 p.m.
+Sunday in the 1300 block of Judy Lane.

-Burglary of a vehicle, theft or firearm was reported at 2:16 p.m.
-Friday in the 300 block of Judy Lane.
+Welfare concern was reported at 3:04 p.m.
+Sunday in the 300 block of Judy Lane.

-Unattended death was reported at 4:58 p.m.
-Friday in the 100 block of Cottonwood Drive.
+Harassment was reported at 5:50 p.m.
+Sunday in the 700 block of 4th Street.

-Suicide/Attempted suicide was reported at 7:16 p.m.
-Friday in the 2500 block of Live Oak Drive.
+Disorderly conduct was reported at 7:41 p.m., Sunday in the 600 block of North Main Street.

+An arrest was made at 8:04 p.m.
+Sunday for suspicion of unlawful possession of a firearm by a felon, tamper/fabricate evidence, possession of a controlled substance, and possession of marijuana under 2 ounces in the 1200 block of South 3rd Street.

-Welfare concern was reported at 11:13 p.m.
-Friday in the 300 block of Creek Street.
+Assault with bodily injury-family violence was reported at 11:06 p.m.
+Sunday in the 600 block of Sunset Lane

 Harker Heights